What is endometriosis: causes to recognise

 What problems can endometriosis cause?

-Endometriosis is a chronic inflammatory disease that can cause a wide range of physical, hormonal and psychological problems , also affecting quality of life and fertility.
+Endometriosis is a chronic inflammatory disease that can cause a wide range of physical, hormonal, and psychological problems, with repercussions on quality of life and fertility.

 Here are the main problems it can cause: